 Incubating sustainable change by responding to the needs of the world

 The Activist Theology Project is a collaborative team passionate about our commitment to the ethics and politics of en conjunto (togetherness).
-We are public theologians, justice advocates, and strategy-minded people situated in the hybrid space of church, social change, and the academy.
+We are politicized theologians and healers, social change agents, and strategy-minded people situated in the hybrid space of church, social change, and the academy.
 We are a multiplicity of humans who have engaged one another to bridge radical differences.

 With the growing economic devastation and the acceleration of capitalism, we live in the toxicity and lack of care for our world that produces an extreme environment of crisis.
 Because of this and so much more, the world palpitates for hope & possibilities.
 In order to make a productive intervention in today’s world, we must take seriously the role of supremacy culture that threatens the flourishing of us all.
 The Activist Theology Project exists to shift culture and mindset in such a way that we can all hear, feel, & experience the world midwife hope & possibility for a more loving world of radical difference.